bantolov/RhetosWorkshop/Day1/day1.md

 2. Rewrite all the statements from the short DSL script example from article [Creating a new WCF application with Rhetos framework](https://github.com/Rhetos/Rhetos/wiki/Creating-new-WCF-Rhetos-application#write-a-simple-dsl-script) to be written in "flat" format, without nested statements.
-   * Use the "nested" format for future development.
+   * Use the "nested" format in future development.
      The "flat" format is rarely used in practice, but this exercise helps to understand how Rhetos looks at the statements in DSL scripts.